Fortnite-API/py-wrapper/README.md

 Returns a list of `BrCosmetic` objects.
 ###### Raises
 - `ServerOutage` if the servers are not available
+- `RateLimted` when the rate limit has been hit
+- `Unauthorized` when no or a wrong API key has been provided
 - `NotFound` if the cosmetic with the given id wasn't found
 - `MissingIDParameter` if no id was provided